micro-manager/micro-manager.github.io/_pages/NikonTI.md

 ## Installation

-{% include Note text="Do not plug the Ti microscope into a USB 3 port (usually colored blue).
+{% include notice icon="info" content="Do not plug the Ti microscope into a USB 3 port (usually colored blue).
 The scope may not report its status correctly to the PC after manual operations (observed at least with firmware 5.00, driver 4.3.2.622 or 4.4.1.714).
 Use a USB 2 port." %}

 This adapter uses the driver and API supplied by Nikon.
 The latest version of Ti Setup Tool (which includes drivers for the Ti microscope